ctharratt/742/README.md

 ## Fine-tuning Contriever

+Note, for the following directions, `Data/RedditData` refers to a directory that was created after the mimics were generated. `Data/RedditData` has a folder for each of the 1001 authors which contains the 4 known documents from the original Reddit Cross-Topic Authorship Verification Corpus (or the 4 generated documents we created in the case of the added GPT Author), 1 unknown document if applicable (applicable for all authors except for GPT Author), and the mimic for each author in the original reddit corpus.

 1. Read through the `src/options.py` file to comprehend what values will be used by the fine-tuning script.
 2. Run ```python finetuning.py [options]``` with any option values.
    - Example: ```python --model_path=facebook/contriever --train_data=Data/RedditData --eval_data=Data/RedditData --per_gpu_batch_size=16```
+   - Note that in the above example, the program is created to be able to parse out the correct number of files to be used for training and for evaluation from the `Data/RedditData` directory.
-3. The training will commence and store a model in the designated location if options are set correctly.
+3. The training will commence and store a model in the designated location (found in the `src/options.py` file) if options are set correctly.

 ## Evaluation

-1. Generate embeddings for the entire dataset using `gen_embeddings.py` with the path to the saved model, dataset, and output director.
+1. Generate embeddings for the entire dataset using `gen_embeddings.py` with arguments for the filepaths to the saved model, dataset, and output directory.
+   - Example: ```python gen-embeddings.py ./saved_model_directory/saved_model ./RedditData ./output_here```
 2. Run evaluation script `eval.py` on the embeddings dataset generated in the previous step
    - There are various evaluation functions and options that can be selected at the end of the file.